October 31, 2022

 Highly Pathogenic Avian Influenza (HPAI) Update

-If there are concerns about an injured or sick wild bird, the VHC is here to help.
-If you have concerns or questions about moving a sick or injured bird, the local game warden may also be able to assist.
+For assistance with the movement of sick or injured birds, we recommend contacting your local game warden, who may also provide valuable guidance.
 Game warden phone numbers are listed in the current Kansas Department of Wildlife and Parks (KDWP) Hunting Regulations Summary.
 This can be found at fishing and hunting retailers or online.
 Please identify and report the exact location, species, and description of the problem to the game warden.

 For Wildlife Birds